Living in a college town and teaching at another local university, I hear this one a lot.

 (Or you can avoid the whole issue, and just say “alum” for short!)

-(And yes, I know that TECHNICALLY, a female grad is an alumna, and the plural of that is alumnae.
+(And yes, I know that technically, a female grad is an alumna, and the plural of that is alumnae.
 But I’m being radical and non-sexist, and my guess is that the female terms are on their way out to make way for a gender-neutral set of terms.
 Yes, I’m making a stand here….)